ogobrecht/unibar/README.md

 There are two implementations available:

 1. A JavaScript function
-2. A Oracle SQL function (coming soon...)
+2. A Oracle SQL function

 Why should you use a bar based on text instead of one of the famous HTML 5 chart libraries?